sfc-gh-prao/eqr/README.md

 ### Step 0.3 — Run the Setup Script

-1. Your instructor will share a link or paste the contents of **`setup.sql`** into the chat
-2. Copy the entire script and paste it into your SQL worksheet
+1. If you were able to successfully create a Git workspace, you will see a **setup.sql** file appear
-3. Click **Run All** (▶▶ button, or `Cmd+Shift+Enter` / `Ctrl+Shift+Enter`)
+4. Click **Run All** (▶▶ button, or `Cmd+Shift+Enter` / `Ctrl+Shift+Enter`)
-4. Watch the progress — each section runs sequentially.
+5. Watch the progress — each section runs sequentially.
 You'll see output for each INSERT statement
-5. The final step outputs a row-count summary table — **wait until you see this before moving on**
+6. The final step outputs a row-count summary table — **wait until you see this before moving on**

 > **Expected output** at the end:
 > ```